Which teams can qualify for the T20 World Cup Super Eights, and how?

 Remaining fixture: Ireland (June 16)

 It is an all-too-familiar territory for Pakistan fans.
-Let us hope that the right team in green turns up on the day, and leave the rest on prayers.
-Babar Azam’s side had a typically horrible start to the tournament, losing to debutants USA in a super over finish and then losing from a winning position against India.
+Once again, they find themselves hoping that the right team in green turns up on the day of the match and then praying for the other results and the weather to favour them.
+Babar Azam’s side had a typically horrible start to the tournament, losing to debutants USA in a super over finish and then losing, from a winning position, against India.

 Now, they need to beat Ireland by a big margin and hope that the USA have a major slip-up in their last game.
 All of which is subject to the weather in Florida.